millerjmatos/millerjmatos/README.md

 # Muller Jorge

 -   👋 Hello!
 I hold a degree in Computer Network, and currently, I work as a Linux Analyst for a multinational company.
-I specialize in free and open-source tools, particularly Linux-based systems, to provide solutions that are cost-effective.
+I specialize in free and open source tools, particularly Linux-based systems, to provide solutions that are real cost-effective.

 -   I am passionate about sharing technical knowledge, and since we often lack time, I prefer to get straight to the point.